-Lending Club's A to G loan terms table shows a range of interest rates, fees and APRs depending on your loan grade and the terms of your loan.
-Interest rates are as low as 5.99%, with a 1% loan origination fee for the most qualified borrowers, but rates and fees can climb steeply from there depending on your credit score and loan terms.
+Lending Club's A to G loan terms table shows a range of interest rates, fees, and APRs depending on your loan grade and the terms of your loan.
+Interest rates are as low as [DATA:2], with a 1% loan origination fee for the most qualified borrowers, but rates and fees can climb steeply from there depending on your credit score and loan terms.

 For borrowers with good credit, Lending Club offers low to competitive rates on personal loans.
-But for those with lower credit scores, or a high debt-to-income ratio, loans may be denied or offered at a higher interest rate.
-For the best rates from Lending Club, borrowers should check their credit report to see if it's their score is 600 or higher.
+But for those with lower credit scores or a high debt-to-income ratio, loans may be denied or offered at a higher interest rate.
+For the best rates from Lending Club, borrowers will need a high credit score.
 Check your report for errors that can affect the score prior to applying.
-You can keep your interest rate down accepting a 36 month loan term (rather than a 60 month term).
-However, it's important to keep your eye on the amount of the payment with a 36 month loan.
+You can keep your interest rate down accepting a 36-month loan term (rather than a 60-month term).
+However, it's important to keep your eye on the amount of the payment with a 36-month loan.
 Can you afford the payment?

 Here are two sample loan scenarios from the Lending Club site: